 Applicants and reviewers must be registered to be able to participate in ORS public reviews.
-New users can register on the ORS Log In webpage.
+New users can register on the ORS Login webpage.
 For more information on registering and using the ORS, please see the User Manual, or contact LWB staff for assistance (see Appendix A for contact information).
-Note that the Boards also accept review comments by mail, fax, or email, and LWB staff will post these comments to the ORS.
+Note that the LWBs also accept review comments by mail, fax, or email, and LWB staff will post these comments to the ORS.

-By submitting comments on the application (via the ORS or otherwise), reviewers become parties to the regulatory proceeding for the application and must abide by the MVLWB Rules of Procedure.
+By submitting comments on the application (via the ORS or otherwise), reviewers become parties to the regulatory proceeding for the application and must abide by the LWB Rules of Procedure.

 The Board must allow a reasonable period for reviewers to provide comments to the Board with respect to the application and draft permit.
 Review periods may vary depending on the scope, scale, and location of a proposed project.
-The applicant will always be provided an opportunity to respond to reviewer comments following the public review deadline.
+The applicant can provide comments on the draft permit during the review period, and will always be provided an opportunity to respond to reviewer comments on the application and the draft permit following the public review comment deadline.

 Late submissions will generally not be accepted or be considered by the Board in making a decision unless an extension has been granted.
-Extension requests, with rationale, must be submitted to the Board in writing prior to the submission deadline.28 If an extension is granted, all parties will be notified of the extension and any resulting changes to the work plan.
+Extension requests, with rationale, must be submitted to the Board in writing prior to the submission deadline.
+If an extension is granted, all parties will be notified of the extension and any resulting changes to the work plan.

-28 See the MVLWB Rules of Procedure.
+&lt;sup>33 See the LWB Rules of Procedure.

-4.2.
-Preliminary Screening and Environmental Assessment
+4.2 Preliminary Screening and Environmental Assessment